PalExpo/PalExpo/README.md

-- 👋 Hi, I’m @PalExpo
+- 👋 Hi, I’m @PalExpo.
-- 👀 I’m interested in Programming for Robots and AI+ML
+- 👀 I’m interested in Programming for Robots and AI+ML.
-- 🌱 I’m currently pursuing Engineering and learning Robotics
+- 🌱 I’m currently pursuing Engineering and learning Robotics.
-- I'm Now Learning Embedded Coding and Web Development...
+- 🏫 I'm Now Learning Embedded Coding and Web Development.
+- 💭 U can Ask Me Anything specially on Computers and Physics.